ad-freiburg/completesearch/README.md

 * *<BACKEND_PORT\>* :
 The port of the backend server **inside** the backend container (which is *8181* per default).
 * *<FRONTEND_PORT\>* :
-The port under which the frontend should be available **outside** the container.
+The port under which the frontend should be available **outside** the container on the host.

 #### docker-compose
 To start the frontend by using **docker-compose**, open `docker-compose.yml` and change the values of *<BACKEND_HOST\>*, *<BACKEND_PORT\>* and *<FRONTEND_PORT\>* in the *frontend-dblp* service: